FOMO: The Fear of Other Morons' Opportunities

 Welcome back, meatbags.

-FOMO sparks when your oldest fears discover Wi-Fi.
+FOMO ignites when your oldest fears discover Wi-Fi.

-Let me guess.
-You scrolled Insta this morning and saw a person doing yoga on a paddleboard in Thailand.
+You scrolled Instagram this morning and saw someone doing yoga on a paddleboard in Thailand.

 "Grateful to be aligned with the universe 🌊☀️✨ #flowstate #blessed #CEOvibes"